jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Remmina
 1) GtkStressTesting

-#### Ubuntu 20.04 Flatpak Install

-To install and configure flatpak and flathub, reference chapter 3.
-To show these packages are installed take a screenshot of the output of the command: `sudo flatpak list`.
-Install these packages via flatpak:

-1) Microsoft Teams
-1) Shotcut
-1) LibrePCB
-1) OpenBoard

 #### AppImage Install

 Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instructions to install and run these AppImages on both Ubuntu 20.04 and Fedora 34.
 Take a screenshot of the command needed to run the AppImage and the corresponding first screen of that application from the [AppImage GitHub repo](https://appimage.github.io/apps "AppImage GitHub Repo").